Notre Dame-Wake Forest postponed; Mountain West eyes fall

 Mountain West athletic directors are aiming for an Oct.
 24 or Oct.
 31 start for the football season.
 The conference is close to an agreement that will provide its 12 schools with the capacity to perform daily COVID-19 antigen tests on its athletes, the person said.

-Mountain West Commissioner Craig Thompson told AP last week the conference would not move forward on a fall football season without its schools having the ability to test daily.
+Mountain West Commissioner Craig Thompson told AP last week the conference would not move forward on a fall football season without its schools having the ability to conduct rapid-result antigen testing on its athletes.

 The Mountain West postponed its fall sports season on Aug.
 10, the day before the Big Ten and Pac-12 did the same.